fiblit/rust-sandbox/ch3/README.md

 The only kind of comment appears to be the C++ style `//` comment.
 No debugging block comments?
 It's preferrable to place comments above lines.

+## Control flow expressions

+Fairly standard `if` expressions.
+No need for parentheses!
+However, the condition is strongly typed as `bool`, so no number shenanigans.

+Use a `match` expression instead of many else `if` expressions.

+Because `if` is an *expression* it can be the right-hand side of a let statement.
+However, they must be the same type.